 The Number Of Fins On A Stand Up Paddle Board

 In the concluding section, I will address the number of fins that can be used to suit your style of SUP.
-You can go for the traditional one-fin-in-the-centre setup.
+You can go for the traditional one-fin-in-the-center setup.
 This is ideal for those who are new to SUP.
 For the more adventurous, I would recommend the 2 or 3 fin set up, also known as the thruster.
-Then there is the Quad fin setup that allows for enhanced manoeuvrability and pivot.
+Then there is the Quad fin setup that allows for enhanced maneuverability and pivot.

 The closer your fin is attached to the nose of the board, the faster it will ride.
 Moving the fin back will allow more stability.